 Leaders of non-profit organizations can reap many of these benefits today and more.
 You can spur funding strategies, donations, and volunteer efforts using your virtual toll free numbers.

-Before purchasing new phone numbers for your non-profit organization, it’s smart to commit to a strategic communications plan.
+Before purchasing new phone numbers for your non-profit organization, it’s smart to commit to a strategic communication plan.
 This means fewer miscommunications and a more streamlined process.
 By informing the members of your team of this plan, you’re one step closer to achieving your organizational goals!

 Here are a few ideas for managing virtual toll free numbers, as well as some features you can utilize in the future: